melcodesdev/melcodesdev/README.md

 ### About Me

-I'm passionate about building!
+I'm passionate about building.
 From designing, coding, crafting beautiful user interfaces to optimizing user experiences, I turn ideas into built projects.

-### What I'm Currently Learning
+### What I'm Currently Working On

-I'm currently on a journey to level up my skills in development.
-Here are some of the things I'm diving (or soon getting) into:

-- Next.js
-- Python
+- Three website projects
-- TypeScript
+- A game project
-- Exploring the depths of Redux
-- Mastering the MERN stack
-- Databases & APIs

-Learning is a never-ending process, and I'm constantly seeking ways to expand my knowledge and stay up-to-date with the latest technologies and best practices.

 ### Let's Collaborate